blue-build/cli/README.md

 ##### Gitlab

-If you're running in Gitlab CI, it will automatically sign your image using Gitlab's own OIDC service.
-Here's an example of a `.gitlab-ci.yaml`:
+We also support GitLab CI!
+Fun fact, this project started out as a way to build these images in GitLab.
+You will want to make use of GitLab's [Secure Files](https://docs.gitlab.com/ee/ci/secure_files/index.html) feature for using your cosign private key for signing.
+Here's an example of a `.gitlab-ci.yml`:

 ```yaml
 workflow: